derekrprice/kata-java/README.md

 # Java Kata
+This is a simple project to demonstrate some Java-fu.
+The original problem definition is below.
 To run this kata with the default input file, clone this project to a machine with Gradle and an Java 8 JDK installed.
 Then:

 ```gradle run --args='Catalog.csv'```